lengfeld/subpatch/README.md

 These are resolved to the url of the superproject.
 This allows to mirror a superproject and the subprojects without changing the URLs in the manifest/config file.
 Should subpatch also support this feature?

+Add a very short and fast getting started guide to the frontpage.
+More detailed install instructions are provided as tutorials.
+But a reader should start very very quickly.